esnet/pond/README.md

 * **Bin** - Fit data into regular intervals
 * **Resample** [TODO]

+# Getting started

+Pond will run in node.js (ideally using babel-node) or in the browser (ideally via webpack).
+Install from npm:

+    npm install @esnet/pond --save

+For further information see the [Getting started](http://software.es.net/pond/#gettingstarted) guide.

 # Tests

 The library has Mocha tests.
 To run the tests, use: